Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Gap insurance — also known as guaranteed asset protection — can help protect your finances if you have an auto loan or lease and your car is totaled or stolen.
-After your vehicle is declared a total loss, the insurance company typically pays out its current market value — not the amount you owe.
+Gap insurance — also known as guaranteed asset protection — can help protect your finances if you total your leased or financed car or if someone steals it.
+After your insurance company declares your vehicle a total loss, it typically pays out its actual cash value — not the amount you owe on it.

 Here’s what you need to know about securing gap insurance in Arkansas.